yadavta/uwca/fonts/readme.md

 ## Tutorial: Windows

-Download this [Google Drive folder](https://drive.google.com/drive/folders/1k5VJdbojfc4ONXjF2O__t_es9ppurICe?usp=share_link).
+Download this [Google Drive folder](https://drive.google.com/drive/folders/1wEmZNofLLZNdJ6JetLeFLc9DSZUqSSqN?usp=share_link).
 Then double-click on the `0_installFontsWindows.vbs` file to run it.
 If you already have some of the fonts installed, you will be prompted by the system to confirm that you want to replace them.

 ## Tutorial: Mac OS

 ### Method 0: Custom Script

-Download and run this [script](https://raw.githubusercontent.com/yadavta/uwca/main/fonts/installFontsMac.sh).
+Download and run this [script](https://drive.google.com/file/d/18vaWbN_WjBDrb1e9hmbVETZTcy1T78XL/view?usp=share_link).

-Alternatively, you can copy-paste that script into the terminal and hit the "enter" button on your keyboard to run it.

 ### Method 1: Homebrew